Dhaka School of Economics

 The Dhaka School of Economics (DScE) (ঢাকা স্কুল অব ইকোনমিকস) is an autonomous institution under the University of Dhaka.
 DScE was founded in April 2010, following the model of the London School of Economics, to promote higher studies and research in economics and related subjects.
-Its goal is to accommodate the fast-growing demand for well-trained economists and professionals in related subjects, to contribute to teaching, research and evaluation, policymaking and implementation of nation-building programs.
-DscE has developed a Socio-Economic Data Bank to accomplish this goal.
-The current Acting Director of the Dhaka School of Economics (DScE) is Rehana Parvin, a Bangladeshi academic.
+Its goal is to accommodate the fast-growing demand for well-trained economists and professionals in related subjects.
+The current acting director of the Dhaka School of Economics (DScE) is Rehana Parvin, a Bangladeshi academic.
 She is also currently serving as the Coordinator of the Department of Entrepreneurship Economics at the Dhaka School of Economics, a constituent institution of the University of Dhaka.